-Although a record of Japanese knotweed, INNS, was noted within A82 road verges within A82 South of Inverarnan scheme extents, the works will be restricted to the carriageway and its drainage system and as such it is unlikely that any invasive weeds will be encountered during the works.
-Furthermore, noted INNS of plants will be controlled/treated by cultural methods and/or chemical weed control as per the NW Annual Landscape Management Plan.
+Although records of INNS and injurious weeds were noted within the A82 road verges of the scheme, the works will be restricted to the carriageway and its drainage system and as such it is unlikely that any invasive weeds will be encountered during the works.
+Furthermore, noted INNS will be controlled/treated by cultural methods and/or chemical weed control as per the NW Annual Landscape Management Plan.

-Activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
-However, works are restricted to the A82 carriageway and its drainage system and the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A82 and the scheme is of short duration (up to nineteen nights) and will be undertaken on a rolling programme.
+Works are restricted to the A82 carriageway and the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A82 and the scheme is of short duration (6 nights) and will be undertaken on a rolling programme.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore considered to be low.